 By proactively scanning the environment, you’ll have a greater likelihood of anticipating the important event before it happens.

 This will take a great dose of discipline, as the temptation to allow urgencies to interfere will be almost overwhelming.
-It’s far easier to give into the clamor of the latest phone call, the urgent problem, or the employee who wants you ear than it is to maintain the sanctity of your ‘on the business time.’
+It’s far easier to give in to the clamor of the latest phone call, the urgent problem, or the employee who wants your ear than it is to maintain the sanctity of your ‘on the business time.’

 Your business will be better off for it.